GunioRobot/Pokenode/README.md

 The server successfully started on the 8080 port, and it's using the ./examples/helloworld/config.js config file.

-Now, open the __index.html__ in your browser by simply putting the full file path of the file.
+Now, open the __index.html__ in your browser by simply entering the path to the file in the browser address bar or selecting "open" then browsing to the file.

-After this, you're ready to change the content of the HTML, and magically after you saved the changes, you'll see the changes in the browser.
+After this, you're ready to change the content of the HTML and magically after you saved the changes, you'll see the changes in the browser.
+Hoorah for PokeNode!

 ### Configuration file